top of page

 The rapidity and scale of racial changes is the origin of today’s social strains

-Today’s social rifts – cancel culture, the national anthem, the flag, Me Too – can be understood as attempts at reconciliation of an earlier understanding of national identity with what this identity is becoming.
-For many Americans of European descent, there is an existential crisis and a seeming loss of control of the country of one’s forefathers.
+Today’s social rifts – cancel culture, the national anthem, the flag, MeToo – can be understood as attempts at reconciliation of an earlier understanding of national identity with what this identity is fast becoming.
+For many Americans of European ancestry, there is an apparent if unspoken existential crisis and a feeling of a loss of control of the country.
 In the 2016 elections, white working-class voters who argued discrimination against whites as being a serious problem, or who answered they believed they are strangers in their own country, were nearly twice as likely to vote for Donald J. Trump as those who did not.
 Two thirds of voters for Trump agreed “the 2016 election represented the last chance to stop America’s decline”.

 Figure 1 – percentage of total population, white; Senate cloture motions filed (a proxy of political polarization)

-White population figures incorporate Latino white Americans, source: U.S. Census Bureau. *Senate cloture motions are by two-year congressional periods: e.g., 2020 represents the 117th Congress (2019-20), 2010 the 111th Congress (2009-10), etc., source: United States Senate
+White population figures incorporate Latino white Americans, source: U.S. Census Bureau. *Senate cloture motions are by two-year congressional periods: e.g., 2020 represents the 117th Congress (2019-20), 2010 the 111th Congress (2009-10), and so on, source: United States Senate.

 Healing the divided country